-In our society, many people think women make better caregivers and parents than men.
+The challenge: In our society, many people think women make better caregivers and parents than men.

 Caring for children is also great for men’s emotional well-being!
 The opportunity to bond with a child has many far-reaching benefits.
 Fathers are important for children.
 Children can interpret a father’s absence as their own failure, so being present and spending time with our children is significant.
 Children need and crave positive parental involvement.